V-by-One HS: Development of V-by-One HS Technology

 DVI and HDMI have widely penetrated as external interfaces between equipments since DVI and HDMI can adjust skews.
 HDMI also requires hardware implementation of HDCP, a content protection scheme.
 On the other hand, they had not been adopted as internal interfaces to replace FPD-Link because they require license fees, have functions that are not needed for internal data transmission, and their high voltage differential signals make chip design and manufacturing more difficult.
 DisplayPort, standardized by VESA to replace FPD-Link, is expecting to penetrate widely.
 DisplayPort has a similar specification of bias to PCI Express and is expected to have small barriers to design.
 However, DisplayPort has additional complexity because it is designed to allow one source device to drive multiple monitors, so it uses standardized link speeds and packetized data transfer.
 This requires DisplayPort sink devices to have circuitry needed to discard packets targeted at other sink devices and to extract data from packets targeted at themselves, and have a memory buffer in order to deal with the speed mismatch between the standardized link speed and the speed the display requires.
 Multiple monitors might need data at the same time as each other, but DisplayPort can only transmit one micro-packet to one monitor on one differential pair at a time.
 This is solved by having some micro-packets sent earlier to the monitors before they are needed and having their data buffered at the target monitors until each monitor's display controller needs the data.

 Under such circumstances, V-by-One HS has been developed.
 The largest differences by V-by-One HS from the other interfaces can be seen in its equalizer and clock/data recovery (CDR) technology.
 V-by-One HS uses an equalizer in the receiver to help the receiver clean up an incoming signal and therefore helps boost signal integrity.
 This boost in signal integrity allows V-by-One HS achieve a speed of 3.75 Gbit/s which is higher than what FPD-Link permits.
 In addition, Its CDR technology solves the skew problems in FPD-Link and eliminates the need for a separate clock signal that generates more electromagnetic interference.

 Because of its higher-speed data transmitting ability, V-by-One HS is expected to reduce the numbers of cables, connectors, their related spaces within the equipments and finally the total costs.
-For example, Ultra-high definition panels (UHD panel, 3840 × 2160 pixels) requires only 16-pair cables with V-by-One HS technology while it needs 96 pairs of general LVDS cables.
+For example, Ultra-high definition panels (UHD panel, 3840 × 2160 pixels) requires only 16 cables (8 Pairs) with V-by-One HS technology while it needs 96 or 80 cables (48 pairs for 36 bit RGB or 40 pairs for 24 bit RGB) of general LVDS cables.
 V-by-One HS supports wide range of transmitting speeds.
 Engineers of set makers can adopt it smoothly without significant changes from the existing LVDS interface.